hcientist/OnlinePythonTutor/wishlist.md

   - more ambitious but doable would be to save to user's GitHub account or pull from Gists, as an easy form of cloud data storage; instructors can really benefit from this since they can save their lessons in GitHub
 - more precisely underline syntax/compile errors in the editor if we have column/range information
 - better error messages than what the default compilers/interpreters offer, by integrating more powerful static analysis or style checking tools
-- flipping back-and-forth between edit and visualize modes can be annoying when the code is very long; it would be nice to save the vertical scroll position in the editor so the user can easily jump back to editing where they left off.
+- flipping back-and-forth between edit and visualize modes can be annoying when the code is very long; would be nice to save the vertical scroll position in the editor so the user can easily jump back to editing where they left off
-  - related: if there's a run-time error in the visualizer, then when they flip back to the editor, it could jump to the line where the error occurred
+  - related: whatever line you're currently seeing in the visualizer, when you switch back to editor - ([GitHub Issue](https://github.com/pgbovine/OnlinePythonTutor/issues/253))
   - (these issues will disappear if we unify the regular and live programming UIs!)
 - proactively warn the user when their code is likely too long or runs for too many steps, to nudge them toward either shortening it or using breakpoints (e.g., the Python #break annotation) to cut down on steps
+- IDE-like features like tab completion, code folding, etc.

+### User Inputs

+- running the same code repeatedly with different user inputs without flipping back-and-forth between edit and visualize modes (a unified UI would make this easier too!)
+  - also the complement: if you change your code, be able to re-run it with the same set of user inputs so that you don't need to keep re-entering them
+- in addition to Python `input()` and `raw_input()`, also support command-line arguments via `argv[]` array
+- lots of user demand for C/C++ user inputs (and probably some for other languages too!)
+- support multi-line user inputs in a textarea
+- pressing Enter to submit a user input instead of clicking 'Submit' button

 ### Visualizer